"Cello playing of incomparable technical and musical accomplishment."

 Pieter Wispelwey is equally at ease on the modern or period cello.
 His acute stylistic awareness, combined with a truly original interpretation and a phenomenal technical mastery, has won the hearts of critics and public alike in repertoire ranging from JS Bach to Schnittke, Elliott Carter and works composed for him.

-Recent and future highlights include a play-direct project with the Sydney Symphony Orchestra, concerts with the Flanders Symphony, a performance of the complete Bach suites at Auditorium de Lyon and the City Recital Hall in Sydney, performances of Tavener’s Svyati with the Flanders Radio Choir and two recitals at King’s Place in London as part of their ‘Cello Unwrapped’ season as well as performances at the Wigmore Hall and a series of extraordinary recitals at the Melbourne Recital Centre as part their Great Performer Series, performing the complete Bach Suites, Beethoven’s complete works for cello and piano, and the two cello sonatas by Brahms over the course of three consecutive evenings.
+Recent and upcoming highlights include concert appearances with the Sydney Symphony Orchestra, Geneva Camerata, Flanders Symphony and Orquestra Sinfônica do Estado de São Paulo as well as recitals at Tokyo’s Toppan Hall, London’s Wigmore Hall and Kings Place, Amsterdam’s Concertgebouw, Leipzig’s Bachfest, Dresden’s Musikfestspiele, and Montreal’s Pollack Hall.
+A series of extraordinary recitals took him to the Melbourne Recital Centre as part their Great Performer Series, where he performed the complete Bach Suites, Beethoven’s complete works for cello and piano, and the two cello sonatas by Brahms over the course of three consecutive evenings.

-Born in Haarlem, The Netherlands, Wispelwey studied with Dicky Boeke and Anner Bylsma in Amsterdam and later with Paul Katz in the USA and William Pleeth in the UK.
-He plays on a 1760 Giovanni Battista Guadagnini cello and a 1710 Rombouts baroque cello.
+Born in Haarlem, The Netherlands, Wispelwey’ studied with Dicky Boeke and Anner Bylsma in Amsterdam and later with Paul Katz in the USA and William Pleeth in the UK.
+He is Professor of Cello at Robert Schumann Musikhochschule and at Conservatorium van Amsterdam.
+Pieter plays on a 1760 JB Guadagnini cello and a 1710 Barak Norman baroque cello.

 This biography is for information only and should not be reproduced.